ricas28/Portofolio/README.md

 ## Projects
 ### **Tic-Tac-Toe game with MiniMax algorithm**
 #### **Description:**
 This project implements the classic game of Tic-Tac-Toe where the user can play against another player or a computer.
-The computer uses the miniMax algorithm to make the most optimal plays on a current game state.
+The computer uses the MiniMax algorithm to make the most optimal plays on a current game state.
 This project was made as my starting point in taking interest on logic and AI!

 #### **Features**
 - **Game Modes:** Play against another player or a computer.
 Computer Vs Computer mode was also implemented.